Overdrivr/PhD/README.md

 # Gotchas

-When changing bibliography-related stuff, the build needs to run twice for references to be up-to-date.
+When changing bibliography related stuff, the build needs to run twice for references to be up-to-date.
 See: http://tex.stackexchange.com/questions/63852/question-mark-instead-of-citation-number

+When changing glossary related stuff, glossary generation can fail if the makeglossaries executable is not found.